fat-potato-uk/tutorial-overview/README.md

 Save to a location where you want to store Java and you will link to it later

+*Alternative IDE Option: Visual Studio Code*

+If you wish to use VS Code instead of IntelliJ, there is a brief guide [here] on how to set it up.
+There are also some additional notes on how the challenges may differ subtly using this IDE.

 #### Whats been going on then?

 So, many people have used Java before, but often not for many years.
 So, whats it been up to?